-In the U.S., 69 percent of adults are overweight and 35.1 percent suffer from obesity.
-In adolescents, 8.4 to 20.5 percent of children under the age of 20 suffer from obesity.
+In the U.S., 69% of adults are overweight and 35.1% are obese.
+In adolescents, 8.4 to 20.5% of children under 20 suffer from obesity.
 Obesity is defined by using a complicated formula that takes into account your height and weight.
-The result of this formula is a two-digit number called a BMI, which stands for body mass index.
+The result of this formula is a two-digit number called a BMI, or body mass index.

 Obesity is defined as having a BMI greater than 30.
-The most important thing for people considering weight loss (bariatric) surgery is to let go of the guilt and shame associated with their weight and choose to take control of their life and health.
+The most important thing for people considering weight loss, or bariatric, surgery is to let go of the guilt and shame associated with their weight, and choose to take control of their life and health.

 I often hear patients talk about how friends and family think they’re taking the easy way out by choosing weight loss surgery.
 Understand the physiology — the science — behind how we gain weight and how we lose weight are not simply the opposite of each other.
 It’s much more complicated than most people realize.

 The process of getting ready for surgery takes about six months and involves working with a team to make sustained changes.
-People start their journey by attending a free information session at one of our locations in Mankato, Minnesota, Fairmont, Minnesota or Eau Claire, Wisconsin.
+People start their journey at Mayo Clinic Health System by attending a free bariatric surgery information session at a location near them.

-With weight loss and bariatric surgery, how does a team approach benefit patients?
+With weight loss/bariatric surgery, how does a team approach benefit patients?

 Weight loss surgery professionals have learned over the last 10 to 15 years the importance of a team approach.
 Collaborating with a team of experts has become so effective that many insurance companies actually require multidisciplinary clearance.
 We believe in multidisciplinary clearance and in a multidisciplinary team.
 Working together and communicating across disciplines is the best way to support patients in making sustainable changes to their lifestyles.
 For example, a physical therapist will help develop an exercise program and a psychologist might help the patient overcome barriers to initiating the program.
 Psychologists are wonderful at helping people overcome the barriers of self-control, self-confidence and motivation.
 Our team of experts regularly meets, and these touchpoints provide the members of the team a chance to discuss how they can give consistent support to individual patients.
 Dietitians, physical therapists, psychologists and diabetes educators are able to collaborate and develop individualized strategies for patients preparing for surgery.